-Course Content and Outcome Guide for CH 241
+Course Content and Outcomes Guide for CH 241 Effective Fall 2021

 - Course Number:

 - Organic Chemistry I

 - Lecture Hours:

 - Lab Hours:

 Chemistry 241 is the first term of a one-year sequence of an Organic Chemistry course designed for science majors, chemical engineering majors, and pre-professional students.
 An agreement made with the State Universities in Oregon will allow students to receive upper division credit for Organic Chemistry 241, 242, and 243, upon successful completion of the ACS Organic Exam in CH 243.
 The aim of the year long course is to bring a realistic approach to the study of mechanisms and functional group chemistry, and to provide an emphasis on the biological environment, and medical applications of organic chemistry.
 Chemistry 241 is a five-credit course that meets three hours per week for lecture, three hours per week for lab, and one hour per week for recitation.